camilomartine/OIM7502_F25/pytorch_workshop/README.md

 ## Overview

-This educational project provides a comprehensive introduction to PyTorch, starting from tensor creation and manipulation, progressing through matrix operations and automatic differentiation (autograd), and culminating in building a complete binary classification neural network from scratch.
-Students will learn the fundamental building blocks—tensors, layers, activations, and loss functions—before combining them into a working model with the architecture: Input (2) → Hidden (16) → Hidden (16) → Output (1).
+This educational project provides a comprehensive introduction to PyTorch, starting from tensor creation and manipulation, progressing through matrix operations and culminating in building a complete binary classification neural network from scratch.
+Students will learn the fundamental building blocks—tensors, layers, activations, and loss functions—before combining them into a working model.

 This package includes:
 - **model_utils/**: Modular code for import to test what is built in the notebook